rvd2pwipwip/SMTV02/docs/NORIGIN_IMPLEMENTATION_GUIDE.md

 3. **Debugging Tools**
    - Add focus state visualization
    - Implement focus logging
    - Create focus debugging tools

 ## Sliding Behavior Implementation

 ### Overview
-When implementing sliding behavior for swimlanes (e.g., channel cards that slide while keeping the focus ring in place), we need a reliable way to detect focus changes and update the UI accordingly.
-This section explains why we chose the MutationObserver approach and how it works.
+The sliding behavior in the TV app ensures that content swimlanes slide smoothly while maintaining proper padding from the screen edges.
+This section details how the sliding behavior works and how it handles screen-side-padding.

 ### Why MutationObserver?